madanyc/workfront-learn.en/help/reporting/basic-reporting/create-dashboards.md

 ---
 title: Create dashboards
-description: In this video, you will learn all about dashboard in [!DNL  ].
+description: In this video, you will learn all about dashboard in [!DNL  Workfront].
 activity: use
 feature: Reports and Dashboards
 type: Tutorial